ClosedBeast3/VotingReliabilityInitiative/README.md

 * Any linkage of ballots to voter identity or location beyond what is required for audit sampling.
 * Live precinct-level vote counts before polls close; no speculative projections.
 * Proprietary, unverifiable black-box components in the critical path.

-(Next: **Method** — architecture, components, data schemas, and algorithms.
-I’ll proceed using these requirements unless you want changes.)